メインコンテンツまでスキップ

 Introduction

-A fleet scales virtual machines, and manages dedicated servers that are hosted within those virtual machines, based on regional scaling configurations.
+A fleet scales virtual machines, and manages dedicated servers (DS) hosted within those virtual machines, based on regional scaling configurations.

-In Starter, you can only create up to three fleets and assign them to the North America East (us-east-2) region only.
+In Shared Cloud, you can only create up to three fleets and assign them to the North America East (us-east-2) region only.

 This article walks you through how to create and customize a fleet in AccelByte Multiplayer Servers (AMS) to suit your needs.